• Skip to primary navigation

 I choose ROCK.

 Well? …who won.
-It doesn’t matter cause you probably glanced at the word “ROCK” before thinking about a move or maybe you didn’t pay any heed to my feeble attempt at playing rock, paper, scissor with you in a blog post.
+It doesn’t matter cause you probably glanced at the word “ROCK” before thinking about a move or maybe you didn’t pay any heed to my feeble attempt at playing rock, paper, scissor with you in a post.

 So why am I making some miserable attempts trying to play this game in text with you?